 - biopsy with microscopic examination of thymus cells

-There are several treatments available for thymus cancer, depending on the stage of disease.
+There are several treatments available for thymus cancer, depending on the stage of the disease.
 A treatment plan may include more than one kind of treatment.

-If the cancer is too large or has spread too far to be completely removed, the doctor may recommend radiation to shrink the tumor first and then operate.
-He or she may also decide to remove as much cancer as possible and then proceed with another treatment option.
+If the cancer is too large or has spread too far to be completely removed, your doctor may recommend radiation to first shrink the tumor and then operate.
+They may also decide to remove as much of the cancer as possible and then proceed with another treatment option.

-Chemotherapy drugs are usually given intravenously (through a vein).
-This enables the medication to work throughout the entire body, killing cancer that may have spread to other areas.
+Chemotherapy drugs are usually given intravenously (through a vein), enabling the medication to work throughout the entire body, killing cancer that may have spread to other areas.

-Because thymus cancer is so rare, you might want to ask your doctor about taking part in a clinical trial.
-These are trials in which new treatments for the cancer are prescribed to help determine their effectiveness.
+Because thymus cancer is so rare, you may want to ask your doctor about taking part in a clinical trial.
+These are trials in which new treatments for the cancer are done to help determine their effectiveness.

-Long-term outlook for these cancers depends on a multitude of factors, including your age and overall health, whether surgery removed all of the tumor, the type of cancer cells present, and the stage of the disease.
+Long-term outlook for thymus cancers depends on a multitude of factors, including your age and overall health, whether surgery removed all of the tumor, the type of cancer cells present, and the stage of the disease.

 Once treatment is over, follow-up visits are necessary to monitor any side effects from the treatment and to ensure that the cancer hasn’t returned.